MrQR-me/docs/registers.md

 ### Register Page
 {: .text-purple-000 }
-On the Register Page you can Create [Items](https://docs.mrqr.me/Assets/) and Edit the Register Name, Once Itemss are Created thes will be Seen on the Registef Page.
+On the Register Page you can Create [Items](https://docs.mrqr.me/assets.md/) and Edit the Register Name, Once Items are Created thes will be Seen on the Register Page.
 ![Registers](/assets/images/MrQR_Register_View.png "View")